-Checkoff has continued its partnerships with foodservice leaders Domino's®, McDonald's®, Pizza Hut® and Taco Bell®.
-These partners contributed more than 100 million incremental milk pounds in 2019-continuing a artners contributed more than 100 million incremental milk pounds in 2019-continuing a long-term dairy volume growth trend over the last few years.
-In fact, the checkoff's foodservice partners have averaged 3% growth in milk equivalent pounds since the cumulative start of each partnership.
-In 2019, our partners had nearly 4,500 locations within the Midwest Dairy region, with over 210 in Nebraska alone.
+Checkoff has continued its partnerships with foodservice leaders Domino's®, McDonald's®, Pizza Hut®and Taco Bell®.
+Since the start of our first foodservice partnerships in 2009, checkoff has delivered +2.2B milk equivalent pounds of growth.
+The checkoff's foodservice partners have averaged 3 percent growth in milk equivalent pounds since the cumulative start of each partnership.
+In 2020, despite declines driven by Covid, our partners sales were four times the QSR industry average during that time.
+As of 2020, our partners had nearly 4,450 locations within the Midwest Dairy region, with over 210 in Nebraska alone.
 Additionally, our partners collectively invest ~\$1.5 billion in national advertising to help tell our farmer story.

-Checkoff supports partnerships with dairy food scientists and other experts in consumer insights, innovation, marketing and nutrition.
-They work in collaboration with their foodservice partner colleagues to advance dairy-focused product innovation, menu development, marketing and technology efforts that help drive sales and trust.
-This includes leveraging dairy in new ways to meet evolving consumer needs, including offering new foods at new opportunities, including breakfast and snacking.
+Checkoff supports the partnerships with a team of experts including dairy food scientists and other subject matter experts in consumer insights, innovation, marketing and nutrition.
+This partnership team collaborates with their foodservice partner colleagues to advance dairy-focused product innovation, menu development, marketing, and technology efforts to drive dairy sales and trust.
+Efforts include leveraging dairy in new ways to meet evolving consumer needs, including new menu occasions such as snacking and beverages.